Prospective Students

 For more information on broadening participation in STEM, please visit: https://beta.nsf.gov/funding/initiatives/broadening-participation

-1. A Second (2nd) Year PhD student in Chemistry, Biochemistry, or Physics at the Graduate Center starting in the Fall 2023 semester
+1. A Second Year Ph.D. student in Chemistry, Biochemistry, or Physics at the Graduate Center at the time of application for Fall 2024

-3. Not receiving stipends from any other program (e.g. G-RISE, CREST IDEALS)
+3. Not receiving stipends from any other programs